-Begin your visit to Fernbank Museum with a stop in this pedestrian-friendly outdoor space.
-The centerpiece of the plaza is a family of bronze dinosaurs poised to greet visitors as they arrive at the Museum.
+Begin your visit to Fernbank with a stop in this pedestrian-friendly outdoor space.
+The centerpiece of the plaza is a family of bronze dinosaurs poised to greet visitors as they arrive at the museum.

-Step into prehistoric Patagonia and see Argentinosaurus, the largest known dinosaur to ever walk the Earth.
+Step into prehistoric Patagonia and see Argentinosaurus, one of the largest known dinosaurs to ever walk the Earth.
 Close behind it, the 47-foot long, 8-ton Giganotosaurus looks ready for its next meal.

 Explore the natural history of Georgia and the story of our planet as you journey through lifelike geographic regions and historic re-creations.
 Highlights include a dinosaur gallery, a giant sloth, a cave, and the sights and sounds of the Okefenokee Swamp.